RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/displaying-products/offering-metadata.md

 ## Offering metadata limits

-- Offering metadata is limited to a total of 500 characters of JSON encoded key/value pairs.
-If you attempt to set more metadata on an offering, you will not be able to save the offering.
+- Offering metadata has a max limit of 4000 characters for the JSON object.
+If you reach that limit, you'll see an error when you attempt to save the Offering.
-- Additionally, individual keys are limited to 40 characters.